395px

 The paintings went on strike in the museums

-Paris was red, San Francisco was blue
+Paris was red, San Francisco blue

 A homeless man was elected mayor

-And the Sorbonne was in Catmandu
+And the Sorbonne was in Kathmandu

-Survive you moron!
-It's rock or die
+Survive, you idiot!
+It's rock or death

-Drink coke, sing this song
+Drink Coca-Cola, sing this song

 That spring will last very little

-Tomorrow is Monday and it rained last night
+That tomorrow is Monday and it rained last night

-If I now find that friend
+If I find that friend now

-That the flowers have already dried up
+That the flowers have dried up

 From 1968